How to Run Smart Background Checks on Tenants: A Guide

 Gathering Necessary Information for Screening

-Before diving into the specifics of running a background check, it’s important to gather all necessary information from potential renters.
-Collect the full name, birthdate, present address (and past ones if applicable), contact details like phone numbers or emails and SSN of each person.
+Before diving into the specifics of running a background check, it’s important to gather all the necessary information from potential renters.
+This includes:

 Selecting an Online Screening Service